Customize look & feel of custom fields

 Template

-a query is made to the external data source, which retrieves a result set
+A query retrieves a result set

 For select lists, you can use the following template: